PegasisForever/python_handouts/README.md

 9. More About If Statement
 10. Code Readability
 11. Lists and Tuples
-12. Advanced Function X
+12. Advanced Function
-13. Use Multiple Files X
+13. Import Statement
+14. Object-Oriented (Basic Terms) X
-14. Object-Oriented (Class) X
+15. Object-Oriented (Class) X
-15. Use Tkinter to Build GUI Applications X
+16. Use Tkinter to Build GUI Applications X

 ## Road Map